Caruna: Electricity network

 The length of electricity network in total is 87,370 km.

 In 2019, a total of 3,800 km of electricity network was placed underground, where it is protected from the fluctuating weather conditions.
 The cabling rate is 56 per cent of the network.
 In 2019, the company distributed electricity to its customers with a reliability rate of 99.99 per cent.
 The newest substation is in Suurpelto, Espoo and it takes care of the electricity supply for the 20,00 customers in the area.

+Between 2012 and 2017, Caruna invested nearly €1.2 billion in building a weatherproof electricity grid.
+In 2017, the company's investments were €277 million.
+With this investment amount, Caruna was the 14th largest investor in Finland in 2017 and ranked 3rd when comparing investments to the company's revenue.
+Extensive investments, particularly in underground cabling, better protect the electricity grid from storms and snow loads.
+Additionally, power outages affecting customers are minimized.

+Electricity grid companies are under pressure to raise distribution prices as the weather-proofing of the grids is brought up to the level required by the Electricity Market Act by the end of 2028.

+In 2022, Caruna's electricity distribution customers had the opportunity to comment on the company's electricity grid development plans.
+Over 4,000 of the company's customers provided feedback on the plans.

 Turnover

-In 2019 the net sales amounted to EUR 466 million.
-Caruna paid a total of EUR 12.2 million in corporation tax in 2019.
-Caruna invested 167.3 million on building a reliable, weatherproof electricity network.
+In 2022 the net sales amounted to EUR 484 million.
+Caruna paid a total of EUR 6.3 million in corporation tax in 2022.
+Caruna invested 127 million on building a reliable, weatherproof electricity network.